snap-one/docs-driverworks-fundamentals/source/includes/3_what's_new/_1-WHATSNEWIN320.md

 ## What’s New in 3.2.0

+### New Property: LINK

+The new LINK property type allows you to provide a link to a resource which can used to support your driver.
+Typically, this Property is used to link to a configuration page on a device. _See the section titled ComposerPro Interface into the SDK/ Properties for more information._

 ### Driver Conditionals

-In additionn to updated content examples and explanations, the Conditionals section includes information on two new Conditional Types: Room and Device.
-The ability to generate Dynamic Conditionals s also included in O.S.
-3.2.0.
+In addition to updated content examples and explanations, the Conditionals section includes information on two new Conditional Types: Room and Device.
+The ability to generate Dynamic Conditionals is also included in O.S.
+3.2.0. _See the section titled Conditionals for more information._

 ### Zigbee